cobalt2727/L4T-Megascript/README.md

  We are planning in adding more scripts and functions to the script in future updates.
  (Check the repo folders for scripts currently in progress but not yet available in the gui/cli)
 ## Planned features:
-- Finish all the wiki pages
+- Finish all the wiki pages (and ideally, migrate them over in the long run to https://squidfunk.github.io/mkdocs-material/ like the RetroPie documentation)
-- Add the Sodium/Lithium/Phosphor mods (for performance) to the Minecraft script - only thing stopping this from happening right now is figuring out how to automatically build from source **if and only if** it's somehow detected that the most recent build of the most isn't compatible with the current version of Minecraft
+- Add the Sodium/Lithium/Phosphor mods (for performance) to the Minecraft script - only thing stopping this from happening right now is figuring out how to automatically build from source **if and only if** it's somehow detected that the most recent build of the most isn't compatible with the current version of Minecraft.
+It's easy enough to add these three mods manually in the MultiMC launcher for a MASSIVE, consistent framerate boost
-- _Possibly_ work on including the manually built scripts here into the updater?
+- Keep checking around the internet to see if someone can provide prebuilt modern QT packages for 18.04 so that Citra can install for 18.04 users (don't expect good performance even if this happens, though - plus it's more likely that Switchroot releases 20.04 first, eventually)
 - More to come!
 ## Our Team
 - Cobalt: Manager/Lead Dev